Geometric Blow-Up for Folded Limit Cycle Manifolds in Three Time-Scale Systems

 for all $\theta \in \R / \mathbb Z$ and $\eps_1 \in (0, \eps_{1,0})$. \end{assumption}

-\begin{remark} The assumption that the limit cycle $S_0^{\textup{c}}$ is circular and in particular the zero condition on $f$ in \eqref{eq:ass_1_conds}, is natural in applications with external periodic forcing appearing in the slow equation for $y$.
-However, it rules out applications with periodic forcing in the leading order terms in the fast equation for $r$.
+\begin{remark} The assumption that the limit cycle $S_0^{\textup{c}}$ is circular and in particular the zero condition on~$f$ in \eqref{eq:ass_1_conds}, is natural in applications with \SJJJ{small-amplitude} external periodic forcing \SJJJ{(amplitudes of $\mathcal O(\varepsilon_2)$ or smaller).} However, it rules out applications with \SJJJ{`large'} periodic forcing in the fast equation for~$r$.
 One reason for imposing such a restriction is that problems of the latter kind can often be treated using classical theory for two time-scale systems.
-This is demonstrated for a particular application in Section \ref{sub:applications_2}. \end{remark}
+This is demonstrated for a particular application in Section~\ref{sub:applications_2}. \end{remark}

 We shall be interested in the dynamics in a neighbourhood of $S_0^c$.
 This motivates the introduction of the signed radius variable

 in which case $S_0^c = \{ (\tilde r, \theta, y) : \tilde r = 0, \theta \in \R / \mathbb Z, y = 0 \}$.
 We assume without loss of generality that